foundry-rs/book/src/spark/invariant-testing.md

 ### Actor Management

 In the function calls above, it can be seen that `address(this)` is the sole depositor in the ERC-4626 contract, which is not a realistic representation of its intended use.
-By leveraging the `prank` cheatcodes in `forge-std`, each Handler can manage a set of actors and use them to perform the same function call from different `msg.sender` addresses.
+By leveraging the `prank` cheatcodes in `spark-std`, each Handler can manage a set of actors and use them to perform the same function call from different `msg.sender` addresses.
 This can be accomplished using the following modifier:

 ```solidity
 address[] public actors;